Now on Resy: Teddy’s, Uptown Sports Club, and More Local Favorites

 Austin mourned when the original location of James Beard Best Chef winner Iliana de la Vega’s soulful Mexican restaurant closed some time ago.
 But the South Lamar offshoot of El Naranjo is still going strong — do start with the made-to-order guacamole and do not skip the housemade moles with either chicken or duck.

-Ling Wu Asian Restaurant at The Grove Rosedale
+Ling Wu Grove Rosedale

 Chef Ling Wu has won fans all over Austin for her restaurants serving richly flavored Chinese fare, and this must-visit Oakmont Heights establishment vividly demonstrates her skills.
 Whatever else you order, don’t miss the dim sum — Wu’s specialty — which is varied, innovative, and sometimes, even gluten-free.